Published: November 28, 2018 Updated: March 27, 2023 18 min read

 If brands are not sharing where their denim is coming from, there is probably a reason for that.
 Legally, they do not have to disclose this information.
 But, they are most likely sourcing from more undesirable fast fashion countries like China, India, and Bangladesh if they are keeping you in the dark.

-Sadly, made in America denim may become a thing of the past since Cone Denim announced its closure at theend of 2017.
+Sadly, made in America denim may become a thing of the past since Cone Denim announced its closure at the end of 2017.

-They are transparent that their denim is from Cone Mills one of the most prestigious denim suppliers in the world.
+MADEWELL - They are transparent that their denim is from Cone Mills one of the most prestigious denim suppliers in the world.
 Cone is hard to beat when it comes to quality.

 So if it is not the denim that makes jeans expensive, then is it the cut + sew labor?
 The short answer is nope.